maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

  - the `+5V` (pin 27) can be used as output, provided the Nano is powered via `USB` or `VIN`;
  - `VUSB` is not pinned out;
  - the "power" LED is connected to the internal 5V rail;
- - a diode protects a USB host in case the Nano is inadvertently connected via `USB` and `+5V`;
+ - a diode protects a USB host in case the Nano is inadvertently connected via `USB` and `VIN`/`+5V`;
  - according to the datasheet the operating voltage is 2.7V-5.5V for Atmel ATmega48/88/168.
- - this means that we can use pin 27 `+5V` also as input, provided weer attach a _regulated_ power in the range 2.7V-5.5V.
+ - this means that we can use pin 27 `+5V` also as input, provided we attach a _regulated_ power in the range 2.7V-5.5V.

 **Conclusion**
-We power the board by connecting pin 27 (`+5V`) to the external host.
+We power the board by connecting pin 27 (`+5V`) to the external host (LEGO hub).
 This is fine as long as the external host a "standard" regulated voltage (e.g. 3V3 or 5V).
 It also means that the logic pins, e.g. the incoming `RX` will have the host level.

 ## Display control

+How does the Nano control the four seven-segment units?

 According to the ATmega48/88/168 datasheet:
  - each I/O port can **source** more than the test conditions (20mA at VCC = 5V, **10mA** at VCC = 3V)